 On the nose: Clean, orange blossom, honey, lychee and pear, med alcohol.

 On the tongue: Med- tannin, med alcohol, med+ acid, flat on the tongue.
 Honey, pear, citron, some floral notes and wisps of oak and earth.
 Finishes a little acidic and the fruit is ethereal - forgotten.
-Decent table wine. — a year ago
+Decent table wine. — 2 years ago

 December Cabernet Franc drinking continues with another bottle destined for a now forgotten blind tasting.
 Cor Cellars is a small bouquet winery that sources most grapes from the Columbia Valley.
 This Cab Franc, one of my favorite red varietals, was sourced from Horse Heaven Hills - a border AVA between southeastern Washington and Oregon.
 Alder Ridge Vineyard is owned by Precept Wines who is the biggest supplier of Horse Heaven Hills AVA grapes.
 Planted within shouting distance of the Columbia River, the grapes benefit from the deep marine influence the Columbia Gorge provides the region allowing favorable hang times for many grape varietals.
 Drank this one on its own - though would benefit with spicy or fatty foods due to high acid. ~$20 | #corcellars #cabfranc #horseheavenhills